Consultation with Children and Young People with SEND

 Termly meetings to review Pupil Profiles together with Parents’ Evenings in the autumn and spring term and an end of year written report are arranged to help keep parents informed about their child’s progress in our school.

-Further involvement in the life of St Cuthbert’s RC Primary School can be accessed through Parents and Little Ones (PALs for short).
+Further involvement in the life of St Cuthbert’s Catholic Primary School can be accessed through Parents and Little Ones (PALs for short).
 PALs is a Registered Charity (1109584) run by the parents, grandparents and carers of the pupils and greatly supported by the teaching and support staff of the school.

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.